 Some were confused this year by a science news bulletin informing them that the latest sunrise would not occur until January.
 In fact the astronomical solstice took place as usual, on the 21st December.
 A variance in methods of measuring by clock and solar time means that the earliest sunset occurs a few days before the solstice while the latest sunrise comes a few days after.

 We generally mark the solstices and equinoxes of the year according to the circle of the ecliptic.
 When the sun enters zero degrees of Capricorn, around the 21st December each year, it marks the winter solstice festivity for those of us dwelling in the northern hemisphere of the globe.
-For those situated in the southern hemisphere the same date marks the summer solstice.
+For those situated in the southern hemisphere, the same date marks the summer solstice.
 The 360-degree circle of the ecliptic is formed by the apparent course of the sun, moon and planets, as relative to earth.
 We divide the ecliptic into 12 equal sections or ‘signs’.
-This we call the zodiac, and each 30-degree sign is represented by a very ancient glyph, for example, Capricorn the sea-goat.
+This we call the Zodiac; each 30-degree sign is represented by a very ancient glyph, for example, Capricorn the sea-goat.

-Subscribe to our monthly Journal, The 93 Current
+Subscribe to our monthly Journal, Metamorphosis